lijon/lijon.github.io/ios_audio_sync.md

 ## Host sync

-At the start of each render cycle, call the host beatAndTempoProc callback that you have cached in a variable.
+At the start of each render cycle, call the host `beatAndTempoProc()` callback that you have cached in a variable.
 You must call this in the render callback (audio thread), not the main thread!

 Take the beat time it returns and add the number of beats that fits in the current buffer according to the tempo you got from the callback.
+This will give you the expected beat time at the end of the buffer.

-The given tempo should just be used as an indication of where the beatTime will be at the end of the buffer, there's no guarantee that this will be precisely correct.
+The given tempo should be used as an indication of where the beat time will be at the end of the buffer, there's no guarantee that this will be precisely correct.

 At the next render cycle, you know where you are and again you guess where you should be at the end of the buffer.